UNTIL THE END OF THE WORLD

 We will visit Tierra del Fuego National Park: a protected area with landscapes ranging from pristine Fuegian forests to glacial lakes, rivers and sea coasts.
 A paradise for nature photography lovers.
 During the visit, we will travel on the legendary “Train of the End of the World”, the southernmost operating railroad on the planet!

 We will make a tour of the city of Ushuaia, ending the visit at the Prison Museum, a historic place, which was active until 1947.
-End of services.
+End of the workshop.

 Please note that these are only suggestions given by our experience.
 It is not necessary to have all the equipment reported, everyone prepares for the journey according to their needs.